constantiusdamarwicaksono/pynstacrawl/README.md

 #python instagram crawler

-pynstacrawl is instagram photo grabber written in python

-pynstacrawl only works on unprivate account
+pynstacrawl is instagram photo grabber written in python,only works on unprivate account

+script.py -> implementation using procedural style
+main.py -> implementation using oop style

 how to use ?